martintajur/Maverick/README.md

 * You want a framework that applies strict variable scoping and access policies.
 * You want a framework that does not require you to adhere to restrictive coding rules.

+The Maverick produces 5 globally scoped variables:

+* models
+* views
+* controllers
+* routes
+* uri

+These variables are used to start and stop views and controllers, access the state of the application (mostly derived from the URI), and to create and remove routes.

 Copyright (c) 2010 Martin Tajur (martin@tajur.ee).

 Licensed under the MIT licence: